mspnp/aks-baseline/04-networking.md

 1. Create the spoke that will be home to the AKS cluster and its adjacent resources.

    > :book: The networking team receives a request from an app team in business unit (BU) 0001 for a network spoke to house their new AKS-based application (Internally know as Application ID: A0008).
-The network team talks with the app team to understand their requirements and aligns those needs with Microsoft's best practices for a secure AKS cluster deployment.
+The network team talks with the app team to understand their requirements and aligns those needs with Microsoft's best practices for a general-purpose AKS cluster deployment.
 They capture those specific requirements and deploy the spoke, aligning to those specs, and connecting it to the matching regional hub.

    ```bash
    RESOURCEID_VNET_HUB=$(az deployment group show -g rg-enterprise-networking-hubs -n hub-default --query properties.outputs.hubVnetId.value -o tsv)